ryanmalani/workshops/tutorials/uds-tutorial.md

 - Docker installed and running (for building and testing locally)
 - K3D installed and running
 - UDS-core installed into K3D
-The `k3d-core-slim-dev` bundle will acommplish both tasks for you [K3D Core Slim Dev Bundle] (https://github.com/defenseunicorns/uds-core) as well as ensuring any required Custom Resource Definitions (CRD's) are installed as well.
+The `k3d-core-slim-dev` bundle will accomplish both tasks for you [K3D Core Slim Dev Bundle](https://github.com/defenseunicorns/uds-core) as well as ensuring any required Custom Resource Definitions (CRD's) are installed as well.

 ## Putting Together a UDS Bundle

 In order to create a UDS bundle, you first need to have an idea of what application(s) you want to package.
-In this example, we will be using Mattermost, but the steps and tools used below are applicable for other applications as well.
+In this example, we will be packaging Mattermost, but the steps and tools used below are applicable for other applications as well.

 ### Creating the Bundle Definition

-A `uds-bundle.yaml` file allows us to specify bundle all required metadata and the associated set of packages we want to deploy.
-We start a bundle definition setting the kind to 'UDSBundle' and metadata including the `name`,`description`, and `version` of the bundle.
+A `uds-bundle.yaml` file allows us to bundle all required metadata and the associated set of packages we want to deploy.
+We start a bundle definition by setting the kind to 'UDSBundle' and required metadata including the `name`,`description`, and `version` of the bundle.
 Create a new `uds-bundle.yaml` with the following content:

 ```yaml
 kind: UDSBundle